 Every year, the OPCC and Cleveland Police publish a notice of closure of accounts.
 The notice tells stakeholders that they can examine the annual accounts for both organisations between specified dates.

 The Police and Crime Commissioner and Chief Constable of Cleveland Police are required by law to produce an annual Statement of Accounts.

 This page presents our expenditure over £500 (excluding VAT) showing who we paid, how much we paid, and what this was for.

 The Police and Crime Commissioner has responsibility for the police budget, which comprises a combination of central government grants and money from the local police precept.

 The Commissioner is committed to ensuring value for money for the taxpayers of Cleveland and regularly monitors the Medium Term Financial Plan.

-The police precept is what Cleveland residents pay towards the cost of policing, community safety and victims’ services as part of their annual Council Tax bill.
+The police precept is what residents pay towards the cost of policing, community safety and victims’ services in Cleveland.
+It is paid as part of their annual Council Tax bill.

 Contracts and tenders